madegaroot/alx-low_level_programming/0x1A-hash_tables/README.md

 0x1A.
-C - Hash tables by samibirhanu1
+C - Hash tables

+created by madega mpho